Understanding social media demographics—the different audiences that each platform has the potential to reach—allows you to:

-Because think about it: how many men prowl the boards of Pinterest for power drill DIYs?
+After all, how many men prowl the boards of Pinterest for power drill DIYs?
 What are the chances Snapchatters are thinking about retirement?
 Could LinkedIn members be lured by video game ads?
-Okay, maybe some.

 Table of contents